Feature article

 AI summary

-Finally, install energy-efficient appliances like induction hobs and LED lighting to lower long-term costs and your environmental impact.
-This approach combines style with eco-conscious living for a greener home.
+Finally, invest in energy-efficient appliances, induction hobs, and LED lighting to reduce long-term costs and your environmental impact.

 1. Start at the beginning